SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

-1. When the loop is first entered, the :newTerm:`initialization expression` is evaluated once, to set up any named values that are needed for the loop.
+1. When the loop is first entered, the :newTerm:`initialization expression` is evaluated once, to set up any constants or variables that are needed for the loop.

 2. The :newTerm:`condition expression` is evaluated.
    If it equates to ``false``, the loop ends,